wajdibousnina/carla-lane-keeping-multi-agent-ppo/README.md

 - Models are saved every **10,000 timesteps**
 - Evaluation runs every **5,000 timesteps** over 5 episodes
-- To add more agents, increase `MultiAgentParams.NUM_AGENTS` — but monitor your VRAM and RAM usage
+- To add more agents, increase `MultiAgentParams.NUM_AGENTS` — but monitor your VRAM and RAM usage For detailed guidance on tuning all parameters, see [docs/setup_instructions.md](docs/setup_instructions.md).

 ---